ibm-cloud-docs/activity-tracker/data-security.md

 The service plan that you choose for an {{site.data.keyword.at_full_notm}} instance defines the number of days that data is stored and retained in LogDNA.

 For example, if you choose the *Lite* plan, data is not stored at all.
-However, if you choose the 7-day plan, data is stored for 7 days and you have access to it through the LogDNA Web UI.
+However, if you choose the 7-day plan, data is stored for 7 days and you have access to it through the logging UI.